 "Y-Yachiru-san…" she mumbled, trying to sit up, but the moment she did, pain throbbed her ankles and chest.

 "Kenny says it's foolish to train at night!"
 Yachiru's ever cheerful voice exclaimed.
 Masaki flinched.

-"Zaraki-taichou knows that I've trained whole night?" she questioned with a sense of fear in her voice.
+"Zaraki-taichou knows that I've been training the whole night?" she questioned with a sense of fear in her voice.

 "Of course!"
 Yachiru approved.
 Masaki gulped.

 "Just great…" she sighed deeply, gazing up at the sky.
 It's been so hard and she felt uneasy ever since she joined the dreadful Eleventh Division.
 Its members were all rather weird and she was one of the only girls.
 But what scared her the most was the Captain.
 She'd heard all sorts of rumors about his enormous power and unusual history.
 She did her best to avoid him as much as possible.
-And maybe she could cope with all that if it wasn't for her earlier Captain's opinions of her.
-She trained like her life depends on it ever since she joined the Division, trying hard to get stronger and compete with the rest of the staff there.
+And maybe she could cope with all of that if it wasn't for the influence of her previous Captain's opinions of her.
+She trained like her life depends on it ever since she joined them, trying hard to get stronger and compete with the rest of the division.

 The orange-eyed female looked back at the little girl, who was cheerfully smiling at her worn-out face.